Yaaminy-17/My-Projects/README.md

 # My-Projects
-Yaaminy - Aspiring Innovator in Electronics and Communication Engineering  , a dedicated student in Electronics and Communication Engineering.
+Yaaminy - Aspiring Innovator and student in Electronics and Communication Engineering  .
 My journey in ECE is driven by an insatiable curiosity for the intricate world of electronics and the endless possibilities it offers.

 The attached projects are :